 We first estimate such a model using OLS.
 Then we employ 2SLS because of the strong likelihood, previously discussed, that innovation drives market size.
-Our instrumental variables are demographic: population and disease prevalence in different countries.
-To be valid instruments, demographics and disease prevalence must be correlated with market size.
+Our instrumental variables are demographic: population and mortality by disease (instead of prevalence which was not available) in different countries.
+To be valid instruments, demographics and disease mortality must be correlated with market size.
 It is intuitive that the population and the share of the population likely to use drugs in each ATC class will be correlated with the revenue in that class.
-Secondly, innovation, or launch of new products, must not cause changes in demographics or disease prevalence.
+Secondly, innovation, or launch of new products, must not cause changes in demographics or disease mortality.
 We can imagine that at a very fine level of categorization, this could be a problem.
-For example, a pill for Ausberger's (mild autism) might well increase diagnoses of Auberger's and therefore autism.
+For example, a pill for Ausberger's (mild autism) might well increase diagnoses of Ausberger's and therefore autism.
 But the WHO data we use are much coarser: for example, how many people died of cardiovascular diseases in period t.
 We do not think the therapies available for different cardiovascular diseases affect this measurement.

 For this reason, we use male, female, and "more than 50 years old" population variables, as well as the number of deaths of males and females for the disease categories that each drug class (ATC class) can be considered to target.
 This instrument is thus varying across periods and drug classes.

 These set of instruments are interacted with dummy variables for 1-digit ATC classes or 2 digit ATC classes depending on the cases.